GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 I'm passionate about serving the public and very lucky to have the opportunity to serve.
 When I worked for an international health organization and traveled all over Latin America documenting programs aimed at improving the health of people in Latin America, I learned a lot about the diversity of our culture.
 Working for the government takes on a different dimension.
 I try to make government information and services accessible to all Hispanics in the United States in Spanish.
 I also lead Digital.gov’s [Multilingual Community of Practice](https://digital.gov/communities/multilingual/).
 In this additional role, I get to help colleagues across the government improve the Spanish information they make available online so everyone can access it and understand it—regardless of country or education level.

+**What were some hesitancies you had before considering a role in the federal government?**

+I thought it would be too bureaucratic and a little boring.
+I was very wrong!
+I was lucky to land in this organization where everyone is passionate about serving the public.
+I couldn't be more proud of being here.

 **What is your proudest achievement in your professional career within the government?**

 Many moments have made me feel good about my career with the government.
 But if I had to pick one, I think it's the time I helped someone who was suffering from domestic abuse to connect with the information and services she needed.
 This was at a conference where [USAGov en Español](https://www.usa.gov/espanol/) was an exhibitor.
 This person stopped by the booth and told us what was happening to her and we helped her right then and there.
-I will never forget that experience.
+I will never forget that experience.{{< /note >}}

-**What were some hesitancies you had before considering a role in the federal government?**

-I thought it would be too bureaucratic and a little boring.
-I was very wrong!
-I was lucky to land in this organization where everyone is passionate about serving the public.
-I couldn't be more proud of being here.{{< /note >}}

 <hr width="75%">